 Guests sitting in the front row and potentially on the side rows, will get a splash of water.
 When we load the boat we do the best we can to accommodate requests.
 Depending on the group sizes, it may occur that not everyone gets the exact seat they would like, although we do try our very best!

 All trips still meet as scheduled.
 We will make a decision regarding weather at the boat ramp.
 We provide water proof blankets and ponchos.
 If the trip is cancelled due to weather, we will try and rebook for a different time or date.
 If that is not possible the trip will be refunded.

 We provide ice waters and sparkling waters.
 Guests are welcome to bring a small snack with them.

-Generally the trips take 3 1/2 hours from meet time to drop-off with the lunch trip taking a half hour longer.
+Generally the trips take 3 hours from meet time to drop-off.
 At lower water levels, which can occur in late summer, the trip may take another half hour.

-We ask that you meet us at the boat ramp if possible.
-The boat ramp is located in Rendezvous Park, which can be accessed via River Springs Dr. in Wilson.
+We ask that you meet us at the Wilson Boat Ramp.
 For the afternoon trip please plan for traffic as that is the commuter hour.

 Yes, cash is also accepted.